harmaen-web/NEOFOLIO-GENERATOR/README.md

 # Portfolio Generator (React + Vite)

-An AI-assisted portfolio generator.
+THEME: A AI-assisted portfolio generator.
 Upload a resume, fetch GitHub data, consolidate into a strict JSON schema, and preview multiple portfolio templates.
 You can also open a full standalone page for sharing.

 ## Tech Stack
 - **React 19** and **Vite 7**